Data Foresight Remediation

 Unclassified File

-It’s a data file that does not contain any sensitive, confidential, or classified information, and is therefore not subject to any security restrictions or special handling requirements.
-Unclassified files might include items such as publicly available reports, marketing materials, non-sensitive company policies, or general communications within an organization.
+An unclassified data file is one that does not contain sensitive, confidential, or classified information, and as such, is not subject to security restrictions or special handling protocols.
+Examples of unclassified files may include publicly available reports, marketing collateral, non-sensitive company policies, or general internal communications.

 Classified Files

-Classified files refer data that are deemed sensitive and restricted due to their potential impact on national security, corporate operations, or privacy if accessed by unauthorized individuals.
-The term is commonly used in government, military, and large organizations to label information that requires a higher level of protection and limited access based on a security clearance or specific permissions.
+Classified files refer to data considered sensitive and restricted due to the potential risks they pose to national security, corporate operations, or individual privacy if accessed by unauthorized parties.
+Commonly used in government, military, and large enterprises, this designation indicates that the information requires elevated protection and controlled access based on security clearances or designated permissions.

 Unencrypted Data

-Unencrypted data, also known as plain text or clear text, refers to information that is stored or transmitted without any form of encryption or protection.
-This means the data is in a readable, accessible format, and anyone who gains access to it can easily view and understand it without needing a decryption key
+Unencrypted data, often referred to as plain text or clear text, is information that is stored or transmitted without any encryption or protective measures.
+As a result, it remains in a readable and accessible format, making it easily viewable and interpretable by anyone who gains access, without the need for a decryption key.

 Encrypted Data